Stephen Westra, a Dutch composer and writer

 Reichenfeld, ed.).

 He had a column in 'deKlank.
 Tijdschrift van Philharmonie Zuidnederland' on subjects related - sometimes quite remote - to classical music as Gosh! it's got talent..., FXW (about Mozart's son), Filmmusic and its tragic, Never become a member of the jury, Missiaen and In der Beschränkung zeigt sich kein Wagner.
 In 2009 he also wrote columns for De Doelen/Red Sofa, Rotterdam.
-Since 2018 he delivers columns for De nieuwe muze.
-Apart from publishing on music, he at times wrote about literature as well and made some translations from the German.
+Since 2018 he delivers columns for the independent music magazine De nieuwe muze.
+Apart from publishing on music, he at times wrote about literature as well and made translations from the German.
 In 2017 his book Brahms op de snelweg (Brahms on the Highway) was published.

-Westra worked as an editor at Music Center Eindhoven (NL).
+Westra worked from 2000-2022 as an editor at Music Center Eindhoven (NL).